EOSIO/eos/docs/02_cleos/02_how-to-guides/how-to-get-account-information.md

 ```

 [[info]]
-| Depends on the EOSIO network you are connected, you might see different fields associated with an account.
+| Depends on the APIFINY network you are connected, you might see different fields associated with an account.
 That depends on which system contract has been deployed tp the network.